MarcusWentz/Web3_Get_Set_Contract_Metamask/README.md

        http-server

-Note: this example uses jQuery.
+Note: this website example uses Vanilla Javascript.

 For a similar template in React with GitHub pages support as well: